cesanta/mongoose/docs/Options.md

 ### put\_delete\_auth\_file
 Passwords file for PUT and DELETE requests.
 Without it, PUT and DELETE requests will fail.
-The format of the passwords file is the same as `.htpasswd` file used for Digest authentication.
+The format of the passwords file is the same as for `.htpasswd` file used for Digest authentication.
 It can be created and managed by means of `mongoose -A` command.